 Estonia also has eight honorary consuls in Sweden: Lars-Åke Brännström in Karlstad, Lars Johan Söderström in Malmö, Lars Werner in Karlskrona, Harriet Lagebo Eskilstuna, Lars-Eric Boreström in Gothenburg, Riina Mai Noodapera in Gotland, Jan Erling Lennart Gunnesson in Halmstad, and Michael Albin Xaver Pääbo in Norrköping.
 Sweden has two honorary consuls in Estonia – Ahti Puur in Narva and Madis Kanarbik in Tartu.

-In the XIII Parliament the chairman for the Estonian-Swedish parliamentary group is Valdo Randpere and the deputy chairman is Yoko Alender.
+In the Riigikogu, the Estonian-Swedish parliamentary group has 9 members, the chairman for the parliamentary group is Valdo Randpere and the deputy chairman is Yoko Alender.

 |February 2018||Prime Minister Jüri Ratas|

 |February 2017||Minister of Foreign Affairs Sven Mikser|

 |May 2015||Prime Minister Taavi Rõivas|

 |January 2013||Minister of Foreign Affairs Urmas Paet|

 |January 2012||President Toomas Hendrik Ilves on a working visit|

 |January 2011||President Toomas Hendrik Ilves on a state visit|